2019 City of Janesville Revaluation Complete

 - 2019 Revaluation Income & Expense (I&E) Form-Multiple Family Residential

-Each property owner will be mailed a notice of their property's assessment called the Notice of Assessment Change.
-The notice will list what your property was previously valued at and what your new valuation is proposed to be.
-These notices are anticipated to be mailed in either June or July of 2019.
+Each property owner was mailed a notice of their property's assessment called the Notice of Assessment Change at the end of May, 2019.
+The notice listed what your property was previously valued at and what your new valuation is.

 Why does the City have to do this?

 Revaluations are used to equalize the tax base for all real and personal property on the basis of fair market value.
 Having all properties assessed at their current value ensures each property owner pays his or her fair share of taxes.

 Not necessarily.
 Taxation is determined by the spending choices of the officials of several taxing jurisdictions.
 Although you pay your property tax bill to the City of Janesville, the funds from that payment are allocated to the State of Wisconsin, Rock County, Janesville or Milton School District, Blackhawk Technical College, and the City of Janesville.
 Once the jurisdictions decide how much funding needs to be obtained through taxes, each property owner's tax bill is developed using the assessed value of the property as the guide.